 Measure your progress

-New in Tracks 1.5 is a comprehensive statistics page, which shows you a wealth of information about your progress.
+Tracks also has a comprehensive statistics page, which shows you a wealth of information about your progress.
 You can view the average time you take to complete tasks, and see how many actions you’ve completed in the past month or year.
 Do you suspect that you are most productive on Mondays, but least productive on Fridays?
 Now you can find out if that’s true.
 The statistics page allows you to measure your progress and plan your time to exploit those periods when you are at your most dynamic and effective.

 Tracks has numerous feeds (both text, iCal and RSS), so you can subscribe to your list of next actions to see all of your stuff, or just the urgent things due in the next seven days.
 Do you need to provide your employer or clients with a report of your work during the week?
 Then just subscribe to the completed actions in the past 7 days feed, and the job is nearly done.
 You can now also export your data in YAML, CSV or XML format, making it easy to use your data for other purposes, or just make a backup.

 Other ways to interact with Tracks

 Tracks now has a great API, so if you’re handy with a shell script, Ruby script or AppleScript, you can create other ways to get data into and out of your Tracks installation.
 If you have a browser on your mobile phone, you can access a clean, lightweight interface to Tracks by visiting http://yourtracks.url/mobile/ – a great way to get things done on the move!

 You can download a zipped file containing the latest stable version of Tracks by using the ‘Get Tracks’ button in the sidebar on the right of this page.
 If you’d like to get a development version, or contribute to the project, all the information you need is on the Contribute page.